Darlene's Daydream Café

 (PATTY exits.)

 WILLIE: She just don't understand, fellas.
-Any 1968 Ford Thunderbird's worth everything that any man has to give.
+Any 1968 Ford Thunderbird's worth everything that a man has to give.

 SHE'S BUILT FOR COMFORT AND MADE TO LAST